raghavio/accelonome/README.md

 Since the main intention of the app is to practice, I'm not allowing tempo change while the metronome is on.
 Because of this I can preschedule the sounds for one complete bar instead of doing it for each beat.

 I have a web worker whose job is to trigger the early scheduling of the bar using Web Audio APIs and to trigger when a bar is completed (for UI refresh).
 I'm using `setTimeout` for both these tasks.
 Using web workers because `setTimeout` in main thread isn't always accurate.

+Reach out to us on vananth09@gmail.com if you have any feature suggestions.